ReikaKuro/PC_Monitor/README.md

 ## PC_Monitor
-Tool to monitor PCs with built in PDU monitor which turns off Radios mapped to the setup in <b>Setups.json</b>
+Tool to monitor PCs with built in PDU monitor which turns off Devices mapped to the PC in <b>Setups.json</b>
 ## Requirements:

     1. Python version: 3.7.9, venv environment